A global platform for the Circular Bioeconomy

 A public institution for financing economic activities that support biodiversity and planetary health is also a compelling proposal given unresolved problems within carbon offsetting and ESG.
 Almost all the weaknesses of these market-based approaches to environmental protection can be traced to a lack of central oversight and clear definitions of key terms.

 Within carbon credits, for example, there are numerous standards for assessing how much and for how long offsetting projects remove or reduce carbon emissions.
 This has led to questions over the environmental integrity of carbon offsetting, the true market worth of credits, and a fragmented market.
 The uncertainty around a novel and under-regulated initiative like offsetting also means that investors and business leaders are unable to properly assess the commercial risks of engaging with them.
-This inhibits market scaling and, ultimately, the concrete environmental benefits of such schemes.
+This inhibits market scaling and, ultimately, the concrete environmental benefits of such schemes

 National monetary institutions that deploy rigorous methods for identifying ecologically sound enterprises would be the fastest way to scale biomaterial and circular industries enough they can be leveraged towards wholesale decarbonisation.